pschaus/book_lepl1402/source/part3.rst

 .. admonition:: Exercise
    :class: note

-   What is the time complexity of next algorithm?
+   What is the time complexity of following algorithm?
    Characterize the best and worst case.